shotakoyama/arteraro/README.md

 To install `fairseq==0.10.1`, you have to run `git clone https://github.com/pytorch/fairseq.git -b v0.10.1`, and install by `pip install -e .`.

-Then, you have to rewrite a line in `fairseq/distributed_utils.py` to run fairseq using multiple nodes.
+Then, you have to rewrite a line in `fairseq/distributed_utils.py` like below, to run fairseq using multiple nodes.

 ```
   283:             torch.multiprocessing.spawn(